Insanity or genius?

 As it turned out, the Cybertruck launch topped off a particularly bad week for Elon Musk (note that Tesla's share price immediately fell ~6%), after a SpaceX prototype for his planned human-rated Starship rocket blew up during a pressurisation test.

 Marketing gimmicks aside, something has to be rotten at multiple levels if something as grotesque as the Cybertruck managed to get past the early development phase, let alone become an actual product.
-To make matters worse for Tesla, the electric vehicle market will seriously heat up in 2020 as the majors get their acts together.
+To make matters worse for Tesla, the electric vehicle market will seriously heat up as the majors get their acts together.

 I certainly wouldn't be buying a Tesla.